pierreforstmann/pgds/README.md

 ## Compiling

-This module can be built using the standard PGXS infrastructure.
-For this to work, the pg_config program must be available in your $PATH:
+This module can be built using the standard PGXS infrastructure: for this to work, the `pg_config` program must be available in your $PATH:

 `git clone https://github.com/pierreforstmann/pgds.git`
 <br>